MicrosoftDocs/azure-docs/articles/azure-monitor/logs/api/csharp-sdk.md

 ## Notes

-Due to the limitations of OpenAPI Specification 2.0, all row values are interpretted as strings.
-When processing query data, you may need to leverage the column definitions for each column which indicate the type that can be parsed from each row.
+Due to the limitations of OpenAPI Specification 2.0, all row values are interpreted as strings.
+When processing query data, you may need to leverage the column definitions for each column, which indicate the type that can be parsed from each row.
 You can find the list of data types at <https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/operationalinsights/Microsoft.Azure.OperationalInsights/src>